Keyword Search Volume: How to Check and Use It

 49

 Keyword search volume is an estimate of how often people search for a keyword within a set period, usually a month.
 It helps SEO and PPC teams understand demand before choosing a page, campaign, or content brief.
-Search volume should stay separate from difficulty, CPC etc. because each metric answers a different planning question.
+Search volume should stay separate from keyword difficulty, CPC etc. because each metric answers a different planning question in the whole keyword research strategy.

 What is keyword search volume?